Last Updated on May 4, 2023 by Ellen Christian

 Simply visit Nononsense.com/recycle to download a mailing label, box up your used tights and pantyhose (they accept all brands), and bring them to your nearest shipping location.
 No nonsense collects them all and sends everything to a recycling facility.

-My daughter loves the products from No nonsense, and I love that they offer an option for people who are concerned about their fashion carbon footprint.
-I wasn’t aware that Nylon/Spandex products couldn’t be recycled, and we will be taking advantage of their recycling program as we go through our winter wardrobe this season.
+My daughter loves the products from No nonsense.
+And, I love that they offer an option for people who are concerned about their fashion carbon footprint.
+I wasn’t aware that Nylon/Spandex products couldn’t be recycled.
+We will be taking advantage of their recycling program as we go through our winter wardrobe this season.

 You can find No nonsense products in most of the department stores in my area, but if you’d like to shop online, the No nonsense site is very easy to use.
 There is even a rewards program you can participate in to save money.
-Find out more today and learn how you can get free shipping!